LCDR Ret., flew PV-1 bombers in the Pacific War, seaplanes in Korea, helicopters in Vietnam, and airships for the Navy in a career spanning 21 years.

 Ferry pilot in the Women’s Airforce Service Pilots (WASP) flying PT-19, AT-6, DC-3/C-47, B-24, B-25, B-17.

 Naval Aviator serving in the Pacific.
-Pilot of the torpedo bomber TBM3 Avenger (same type airplane flown by President Bush ’41).
+Pilot of the torpedo bomber TBM-3 Avenger.
 John had 270 carrier landings including 40 at night, and flew in 25 combat missions.

-At age 17 enlisted in the Marine Corps, served with the First Marine Division, 3rd Armored Amphibian Tank Bn, in the landings on Peleliu and Okinawa.
-Also too part in the occupation of Japan.
+At age 17 enlisted in the Marine Corps, served with the First Marine Division, 3rd Armored Amphibian Tank Battalion, in the landings on Peleliu and Okinawa.
+Also took part in the occupation of Japan.
 Was discharged at Great Lakes in 1946 as a corporal.